mastodon/documentation/Running-Mastodon/Development-guide.md

 Development guide
 =================

-**Don't use Docker to do development**.
-It's a quick way to get Mastodon running in production, it's **really really inconvenient for development**.
+**Don’t use Docker to do development**.
+It’s a quick way to get Mastodon running in production, it’s **really really inconvenient for development**.
 Normally in Rails development environment you get hot reloading of backend code and on-the-fly compilation of assets like JS and CSS, but you lose those benefits by compiling a Docker image.
 If you want to contribute to Mastodon, it is worth it to simply set up a proper development environment.

 ## Linux

 In fact, all you need is described in the [production guide](Production-guide.md), **with the following exceptions**.
-You **don't** need:
+You **don’t** need:

 - Nginx
 - Systemd